mgorav/model-as-service-python-springboot/README.md

 # Salary Predecition As Service
 This service demonstrates Model serving as REST API.
-It's an opnionted architexture design, where best of bread programing laguage is picked, which were good at.
+It's an opinionated architecture design, where best of the bread programing language is picked, which they are good at.
 For example, python is used to created ML model & Java/Spring is used to build REST APIs.

-It also uses PYRO4/pickle serialization for to serialized ML object and accessed via name server in Java.
-Further Spring BOOT based REST API Hazelcast based distributed caching to store remote python object, to provide HA and scalability.
+It also uses PYRO4/pickle serialization to serialize ML object and accessed via name server in Java.
+Further Spring BOOT based REST API uses Hazelcast based distributed caching to store remote python object, to provide HA and scalability along with disaster recovery.

 ## Setup
 1. Install java 11